 — George Quiroga, Wildlife Photographer, Florida.
 Participant on the 2017 SAVE THE FROGS!
 Costa Rica Ecotour

 Pura Vida!
 Our trip begins and ends in San Jose, Costa Rica.
 Upon arriving at the airport, our ecotour group will take a shuttle to the Bougainvillea Hotel, on the northern outskirts of the city.
-We will spend the afternoon relaxing and meeting our fellow ecotourists.
+We will spend the afternoon relaxing and meeting our fellow ecotourists, and enjoy our first dinner together.
 The hotel gardens are an incredible place to see the beautiful birds of Costa Rica!
 Even better, the hotel has developed a great project to restore breeding populations of the endangered Blue-sided Tree Frogs (Agalychnis annae) in their garden ponds.
 We will likely also see Forrer’s Leopard Frog (Rana forreri).
 Our first frogs of Costa Rica!

 Tortuguero is known for sea turtles, and is one of the best places to view wildlife in Costa Rica.
 We will spend two nights at this wonderland for wildlife!
 Located on the remote Caribbean coast of northeast Costa Rica, Tortuguero is a true tropical paradise, with dense rainforest, enchanting canals, and a beautiful, long beach.